Home » Practical Information » Health and Medical Concerns

 The Indonesian National Social Health Insurance (JKN: Jaminan Kesehatan Nasional) is a government-operated paid health system implemented by the BPJS (Badan Penyelenggara Jaminan Sosial).
-The JKN benefits are based on managed care and provide unlimited benefits for those who follow the required procedure using primary health facility, mostly at primary public health centres.
+The JKN benefits are based on managed care and provide unlimited benefits for those who follow the required procedure using primary health facility, mostly at primary public health centers.

-The new health insurance is being implemented nationwide and also applies to all foreigners residing in Indonesia for more than 6 months.
+The health insurance program is implemented nationwide and also applies to all foreigners residing in Indonesia for more than 6 months.
 Those who can benefit from this program include domestic staff employed by expatriates in Indonesia, as well as the employees at the companies where they work.

-March 2017 Update: Manpower Minister Dhakiri has stated that, based on Manpower Law No.40/2004 and Law No.24/2011, "All foreigners working in Indonesia for more than six months must become a member of the social security programs run by the BPJS".
-As of March 2017, BPJS Ketenagakerjaan had 170 million participants, both Indonesian and foreign.
+The Manpower Minister stated that, "All foreigners working in Indonesia for more than six months must become a member of the social security programs run by the BPJS".

 Expats follow the same procedure as Indonesians to apply for the government health insurance.
 Check with your employer about enrollment.
 There is a fine to companies with 10 or more employees for not registering their employees, including foreigners.

 BPJS Ketenagakerjaan is the insurance that covers employees' hospital costs for accidents which occur during working hours. it also includes a pension/saving scheme.
 Expats are required to enroll in this program.

 BPJS Kesehatan covers healthcare for residents, but will not cover the costs work-related accidents.
 Expats are required to enroll in this program.